BERD-NFDI/assured/content/about/index.md

 ## Want to get involved?

-If you’re interested in learning more about the project, keep an eye on the News & Events for upcoming presentations and announcements.
+If you’re interested in learning more about the project, keep an eye on the [News](https://assured-training.org/news/) for upcoming presentations and announcements.
 If you’re interesting in working with us or contributing to the project, please get in touch via [info@assured-training.org](mailto:info@assured-training.org).
 We’d love to hear from you!